 If you are sick and need to stay in your residence hall room please notify your RD or RA as soon as possible.
 You may request a sick tray to be brought to your room by residence life staff.
 Residence life staff will offer temporary alternate sleeping arrangements for your roommate until you recover from the flu.

-If Health Center staff recommends that you stay in your residence hall room, you will be given a note for the missed classes to be presented to your professors.
+If Wellness Center staff recommends that you stay in your residence hall room, you will be given a note for the missed classes to be presented to your professors.

 Recommendations taken from the Center for Disease Control H1N1 page